clirdlf/ndsa.org/publications/levels-of-digital-preservation.md

 NDSA responded by creating a Levels of Preservation Working group with multiple subgroups to take on the task of updating the Levels and developing additional resources around the Levels grid.
 Learn more about the [LOP Working group and subgroups](https://ndsa.org/working-groups/levels-of-preservation/).

-## Levels of Digital Preservation V2.0
+## Levels of Digital Preservation V2.0 Matrix

-The updated Levels of Digital Preservation Grid is shown below.
-The previous categories of storage and geographic location, file fixity and data integrity, information security, metadata, and file formats have been renamed to storage, integrity, control, metadata, and content.
-These changes were made as the team wanted the Levels to feature actions independent of specific formats, content types, and storage systems, thus enhancing their usability across domains.

 [![Levels of Digital Preservation, Version 2.0](/images/LOP_v2.png "Levels of Digital Preservation, Version 2.0")](https://osf.io/2mkwx/)
 <p align="center"><em>Levels of Digital Preservation Version 2.0 Matrix</em></p>